 DRC

-Using Mobile Phone Data for Effective Public Health Measures during Pandemics
+Using Mobile Phone Data for Effective Public Health Measures During Pandemics

 The Challenge